djalbat/murmuration/README.md

   ...
 });
 ```
-Within the migrations directory there should be a collection of SQL files each containing a single SQL statement that changes the database schema or data in some way, namely a migration.
+Within the migrations directory there should be a collection of SQL files each containing a single SQL statement that changes the database schema or data in some way, in other words a migration.
 The naming convention for the SQL files is that they must start with a positive integer followed by a dash.
-Further, since the migration functionality looks for this pattern in the fully qualified file path with a regular expression, the migration diretory in indeed any of its parent directories cannot have this pattern.
-Perhaps an example of the first few migration files in an example application will be more helpful:
+Further, since this pattern is searched for in the fully qualified file path with a regular expression, the migration directory in indeed any of its parent directories cannot have also have it.

+Perhaps a list of the first few migration files in an example application will be more helpful:

 ```
 migration -- -- 1-create-user-table.sql